markusand/testamenta/README.md

 - **⏳ Async-Aware**: Supports asynchronous test execution via `async/await`.

-- **🔍 Mocking**: Built-in support for mock functions and call tracking.
+- **🔍 Mocking and Spying**: Built-in support for mock and spy functions and call tracking.

 - **📝 Flexible Logging**: Outputs results to the console and the DOM.